abhinavthula/api-test/README.md

 In all cases, the syntax is described bellow

+## Skipping test cases
+By appending ` (skip)` to a test case name (see an [example](https://github.com/clubedaentrega/api-test/blob/master/test/api-test/recursive/user-login.md#wrong-password-skip)) it will be simply ignored.
+This puts them in a pending state, and is favoured over removing tests which you may forget to add back again.

 ## Object syntax
 The syntax was designed to be concise and expressive.
 The values will be eval'ed as normal JS with a context with special variables (see `default context` bellow).